cds-snc/track-web/docs/additions.md

 `var compliant = Math.round((data.compliant / data.eligible) * 100);`, where you would swap data.compliant to the field from the data that you want to display.

-D3 works by selecting a div with a specific class and using it to render the chart.
+D3 works by selecting a `div` with a specific `class` and using it to render the chart.

 `var chart = d3.select('.compliant');`

-If you're adding multiple charts to a page, you'll need to make sure that each chart has a unique class that D3 can select.
+If you're adding multiple charts to a page, you'll need to make sure that each chart has a unique `class` that D3 can select.

 ### Datatables

-The datatables in this project are powered by [DataTables](https://datatables.net/), a jQuery Javascript library to add advanced features to HTML tables.
+The datatables in this project are powered by [DataTables](https://datatables.net/), a jQuery JavaScript library to add advanced features to HTML tables.
 It is what powers the data display, searching, etc. The key scripts related to DataTables are:

 * `static/js/https/domains.js`: generates the domains view datatable
 * `static/js/https/organizations.js`: generates the organizations view datatable
-* `static/js/tables.js`: handles general table functions like initialization, percent calculation for bars, syncing url to search etc
+* `static/js/tables.js`: handles general table functions like initialization, percent calculation for bars, syncing URL to search, etc.
 * `static/js/utils.js`: general table utilities
-* `static/js/dataTables.downloads.js`: generates the csv download links
+* `static/js/dataTables.downloads.js`: generates the CSV download links

 For the most part, you should only need to touch domains.js and organizations.js.
-These are the scripts you'll go to to change text, add new columns, etc. When adding a new column, you'll also need to add it to the page template (`templates/domains.html` & `templates/organizations.html`).
+These are the scripts you'll go to change text, add new columns, etc. When adding a new column, you'll also need to add it to the page template (`templates/domains.html` & `templates/organizations.html`).

 ## Routing, page rending, and data retrieval

 To make a change to the backend of the dashboard, the `.py` files in `track` contain what you need.
 * `__init__.py` - function for creating and initializing the flask application
-* `data.py` - mappings from database document property names to human readable names for the CSV export and frontend.
+* `data.py` - mappings from database document property names to human readable names for the CSV export and frontend
-* `helpers.py` - small number of helper functions for the template rendering.
+* `helpers.py` - small number of helper functions for the template rendering
 * `models.py` - abstraction layer on top of the database.
-Application makes calls into this module to interact with the database.
+Application makes calls into this module to interact with the database
 * `views.py` - route definitions.
-Code that will be executing when users attempt to visit paths (such as `/en/domains/`, which displays the English domains page).
+Code that will be executing when users attempt to visit paths (such as `/en/domains/`, which displays the English domains page)
-* `wsgi.py` - simple module that just creates and holds a reference to the flask app.
+* `wsgi.py` - simple module that just creates and holds a reference to the Flask app